 Although there are no clear statistics indicating how many people live with endometriosis, this condition seems to be very widespread.

-Estimates from the Office on Women’s Health suggest that more than 11% of biologically female people aged 15–44 in the United States may have this chronic condition.
+Estimates from the Office on Women’s Health suggest that

 Despite the numbers, research on endometriosis is still limited — currently, researchers do not know what causes this condition.